Two Steps from Hell: Non-commercial singles

+"Colin and Petunia": 2014; Preview track from Colin Frake on Fire Mountain.
+Retitled as "Colin Frake" for its album release.

+"Freedom Ship": 2015; Preview track from Battlecry.
+Composed by Phoenix.

+"Neverdark": Preview track from Classics Volume Two.
+Composed by Phoenix.

+"Dear Mr. Alien": 2018; Inspired by a news report showing a video of children being shot, whilst censoring the man filming it who was cursing.
+Bergersen summarized, "this absurd hypocrisy baffles me to no end."
+Later released on Humanity: Chapter IV.

+"One Million Voices": 2019; Published in celebration of one million Facebook fans and as a preview track from Humanity; released on Chapter IV.

 Other media

 E-books

 Two Steps from Hell have expanded their catalog of creations beyond music by also releasing a series of e-books, each written by Phoenix.
 All are part of a planned pentalogy of sci-fi fantasy novels called Colin Frake.
 The series follows the adventures of the adolescent protagonist of the same name, set in the fictional world of "Reanne".
 Each book is accompanied by an orchestral soundtrack created by the group, and a collection of hand-drawn illustrations by artist Otto Björnik.'